(548) 866-0300 London, Ontario

 Conclusion

-Convalescent care ensures that recovering older adults are well cared for throughout their recovery.
-From the food they eat to the exercises they engage in, recovering individuals get special and specialized care until they can get back on their feet.
+Convalescent care ensures that older adults are well cared for throughout their recovery.
+From the food they eat to the exercises they engage in, recovering individuals receive specialized care until they can get back on their feet.
 With the aid of an assessment, convalescent caregivers meticulously draw individual plans to suit the needs of the older adult in their care.

-To access convalescent care, one must call a convalescent care home two weeks before making a suitable reservation.
-If your need for convalescent care is an emergency, it’s best to call a care home that provides these services to confirm the availability of residential space.
+To access convalescent care, one must call a convalescent care home two to make the suitable arrangements.
+If your need for convalescent care is an emergency, it’s best to call a care home that provides these services to confirm the availability of space.

-If you are interested in convalescent or respite care at a Seasons Retirement Community, please call the nearest residence for program availability.
+If you are interested in convalescent or respite care at a Seasons Retirement Community, please contact your desired location for availability and any additional information.

 Discover Life at Seasons.
 Book a Personal Visit Today.